Best Finca Stays in Mallorca: Our Top Picks for Families (2026)

 What's Usually Included

 Most fincas include bed linen and towels but NOT pool towels or beach towels.
-Bring your own or expect to pay €5-10 each to rent them.
+Guests should bring their own or expect rental fees of EUR5-10 each.

-Final cleaning is either included or charged as a mandatory extra (€80-150 depending on size).
-Tourist tax is always extra--about €2 per adult per night, kids under 16 usually free.
+Final cleaning either includes in the rate or charges as mandatory extra (EUR80-150 depending on size).
+Tourist tax always applies separately - approximately EUR2 per adult per night, children under 16 typically free.

-Expect to pay 30-50% deposit when booking, remainder 4-8 weeks before arrival.
-Damage deposit (€300-500) is standard, held on credit card and released after checkout assuming you haven't trashed the place.
+Expect to pay 30-50% deposit at booking, remainder 4-8 weeks before arrival.
+Damage deposit (EUR300-500) is standard, held on credit card and released after checkout assuming no property damage.

 Baby and Toddler Gear